Halle/otherthings/README.md

 ## Assumptions

 My Twitter account has been immovably fixed at about 930 followers for several years now.
 Apparently everyone who enjoys my writing and preoccupations on Twitter already knows about them 😂 .
-That means that this script could have very different implications for someone with a lot of followers or more dm activity or any number of different usages from my genx, not-especially-social-media-compatible self.
+That means that this script could have very different implications for someone with a lot of followers or more DM activity or any number of different usages from my genx, not-especially-social-media-compatible self.
 I'm pretty sure at least that the sleep times for paging through follower lists would have to be increased, but there are probably other assumption mismatches.

 ## Usage